-Be sure to emphasise as you describe each colour energy's bad day, that it may be that the individual showing up with bad day Cool Blue/Fiery Red/ Sunshine Yellow/Earth Green energy is actually having a bad day, OR it may be that the person perceiving that individual, experiences it as bad day.
-This can be particularly likely when the energy an individual is expressing is the least preferred energy of the person perceiving.
-Bad Day Cool Blue Energy (Click the slide for 'bad day' Cool Blue descriptors.)
+Bad day Cool Blue energy

 Normally observant, calm, collected and questioning, on a bad day Cool Blue energy may be perceived as nit-picking or indecisive, even suspicious.
-They may come across as stuffy or cold.
+Sometimes Cool Blue energy comes across as stuffy or cold.
 Why might this be happening?
 Cool Blue energy wants to have the right information on hand and the time to consider the best solution or answer.
-If they perceive they are being rushed to make a decision or forced to make a choice without the information they need, this can be uncomfortable.
-It is likely to cause a natural resistance seen as either a withdrawing or a level of questioning that could be perceived as nit-picking or focused on inconsequential detail.
-Who is most likely to see the negative aspects of Cool Blue energy?
-(Sunshine Yellow.)
+Being rushed to make a decision or choice without all of the information. perceived to be necessary can make Cool Blue energy uncomfortable.
+It is likely to cause a natural resistance, seen as either a withdrawing or a level of questioning that could be perceived as nit-picking or focused on inconsequential detail.
+Which energy is most likely to see the bad day aspects of Cool Blue energy?
+(Sunshine Yellow energy.)